 - 1. Reduce influenza-related morbidity and mortality among AI/AN patient populations served by IHS, Tribal, and Urban healthcare facilities by: - a.
-Increasing influenza vaccine coverage among the IHS Active Clinical User population to make positive progress towards the Healthy People 2020 goal of 70% coverage in all age groups. - 2.
+Increasing influenza vaccine coverage among the IHS Active Clinical User population and achieving the Healthy People 2030 goal of 70% coverage in all age groups. - 2.
 Reduce influenza-related morbidity and mortality among HCP and nosocomial influenza transmission in health facilities serving AI/ANs by: - a.
-Maintain high influenza vaccine coverage among HCP to sustain achievement of the Healthy People 2020 goal of 90% coverage among HCP.
+Increasing and/or maintaining influenza vaccine coverage among HCP and achieving the IHS goal of 90% coverage among HCP.

-IHS NATIONAL INFLUENZA VACCINATION ACTION PLAN for 2018-2019
+IHS NATIONAL INFLUENZA PLAN for 2020-2021

-To make progress towards achieving these goals, proposed national activities for the 2018-2019 influenza season include:
+To make progress towards achieving these goals, proposed national activities for the 2020-2021 influenza season include: